danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 connections:  one connection to the long name and another to the short name and verify they both return the same public key and that both TLS handshakes finish successfully (proving the server has possession of the associated private key).
+Advertising both names enables incremental deployment within a local domain at the expense of user confusion (two names per device, like a human named both "Bob" and "Richard") and on-the-wire inefficiency.

-> NOTE: Also to be considered is including both the unique host name and the short host name in the SubjectAltName field of the server's certificate.
-This avoids an additional {{?DNS-SD=RFC6763}} advertisement.
+> NOTE: Also to be considered is including both the unique and short host name in the SubjectAltName field of the server's certificate.
+This avoids an additional advertisement but has worse incremental deployment characteristics -- legacy software won't notice the other name in the SubjectAltName.

 The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised